hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

    materialization required by view, concat, and vector operations.
 5. Maintain the implemented two-input C32 materialized Concat fallback and add concat-consumer Conv fusion for YOLO head performance in Phase 5.
-6. Maintain the implemented quantization-correct Add fallback and implement model-required Mul and standalone Requant software kernels.
+6. Maintain residual Add canonicalization and the implemented quantization-correct Add fallback.
+Implement YOLO SiLU and, when present in the selected MobileNet artifact, Hard-Swish as generated AFU LUT fusions.
+   Retain `MUL_Q7` only for proven Q7 patterns.
+Do not implement generic TFLite Mul or standalone Requant solely for operator coverage; add a constrained squeeze-excitation channel multiply only if the target corpus requires it.
 7. Maintain AFU LUT lowering for standalone Sigmoid and clipping while keeping source-fused activation clamps in final requantization.
 8. Maintain the implemented MaxPool K5 S1 P2, nearest-neighbor 2x C32, and